-Its common knowledge that everyone’s experience of motherhood will be varied: each and every pregnancy is as different as the children those pregnancies yield.
+It is common knowledge that everyone’s experience of motherhood will be varied: every pregnancy is as different as the children those pregnancies yield.
 But what about mothering styles?
-There’s the crunchy mom, the high maintenance mom, the helicopter mom, the tiger mom, the kids can raise themselves mom . . .
+There’s the crunchy mom, the high maintenance mom, the helicopter mom, the tiger mom, the elephant mom, the dolphin mom, and the kids can raise themselves mom . . .

-Every time I scroll through social media, I find myself looking at (and low-key judging myself against) the way other people are raising their kids.
-Scrolling through, I notice this kid’s eating her 5th Happy Meal of the week (it’s Wednesday).
-While that kid’s wearing gender nonconforming clothes and happily nursing at three-plus years old: this pattern alternates down my newsfeed and Instagram feed simultaneously.
+Every time I scroll through social media, I find myself looking at (and low-key judging myself against) how other people are raising their kids.
+Scrolling through, I notice one kid’s eating her fifth Happy Meal of the week (it’s Wednesday), and another kid is wearing gender-nonconforming clothes and happily nursing at three-plus years old.
+This pattern alternates down my newsfeed and Instagram feed simultaneously.